 At the crest of the wave(s), lens or saucer-shaped clouds can form, known as lenticular clouds.

-On the leeside of the ridge, the air at a low level can form severe turbulence.
+On the leeside of the ridge, the air at low level can form severe turbulence.
 This may sometimes be associated with rotor clouds if the turbulence causes enough mixing for the lower air to rise and cool to its dew point.

 Light aircraft need to keep well away from these areas as the turbulence will exist whether or not the rotor clouds are present.